✨ Professional Resume Review | Get Yours Today | Certified Experts

 Degrees that might suit this role:

-Business and Accounting, Business and Finance, Economics, International Relations.
+Business and Accounting, Business and Finance, Economics, and International Relations.

 17. The Retail Industry